 Ashden, Gatsby, Glass-House, Mark Leonard, Staples and Tedworth proactively seek out proposals, and do not therefore consider any other applications.
 Linbury does not generally make grants in response to unsolicited applications.

-There are further details about submitting proposals on the Am I Eligible page.
+There are further details about submitting proposals on the How To Apply page.

 However, it should be understood that the great majority of proposals are unsuccessful.
 The trustees wish to discourage charities from wasting time and resources on applications that fall outside the trusts’ remit.